AI failure analysis of technical elastomers

 Automated detection of specific causes of damage: Solid database

-The first group step toward objectively evaluating the causes of damage to elastomers in a process chain has been successfully implemented.
-The initial focus was on investigating the required database.
+In the first group step of objectively evaluating the causes of damage to elastomers in a process chain, the initial focus was on investigating the necessary data basis.
 Since there are typically not enough damaged parts available to train an AI model, synthetically generated damage data was created and various data augmentation methods, such as geometric transformations and color changes, were investigated and applied to determine their effectiveness.
 This allows a representative number of damage images for different causes of damage to be created, the process requirements to be systematically explored, and the robustness of the model approach to be increased.

 Scope and extrapolation potential

-In a second step, the process chain is expanded from a classification model based purely on image data to a multi-stage, multimodal classification model.
-For this purpose, additional scalar input parameters (e.g., material properties) are added to increase the accuracy of damage determination and make the classification process more robust overall.
-Another research question will relate to the extrapolability of the process chain to damage examples outside the training data set of the AI models.
-This will also be optimized for future follow-up projects, for example through transfer learning approaches.
+In a second step, the process chain was expanded from a classification model based initially on image data alone to a multi-stage, multimodal classification model.
+To this end, additional scalar input parameters (e.g., material characteristics) were added to increase the accuracy of damage assessment and make the classification process more robust overall.
+Further research questions deal with the extrapolatability of the process chain to damage examples outside the training data set of the ML models and the integration of explainable AI methods for optimization for future follow-up projects.